davaureli/NBD_LabSession/README.md

 # NBD_LabSession_20/21
-In this repository you will find all the scripts related to the NBD Course of 20/21
+In this repository you will find all lectures and scripts related to the NBD Course of 20/21

 This course is composed by three main parts: